guillain/CoreBot-framework/doc/tests.md

 All unit tests should be regrouped in files named `*.unittest.js`.

 Running `npm run test` will then launch all the defined unit tests.
+If you want to only test some components, you may use the command `npm run test -- -f keyword` with *keyword* allowing to filter on the test names.

 ### Coverage